ethereum/ethereum-org-website/src/content/developers/tutorials/scam-token-tricks/index.md

 If the contract owner sends tokens, why does the `Transfer` event show they come from `deployer`?

 However, there is a more important issue.
 Who calls this `_transfer` function?
-It can't be called from the outside, it is marked `interval`.
-And the code we habve doesn't include any calls to `_transfer`.
+It can't be called from the outside, it is marked `internal`.
+And the code we have doesn't include any calls to `_transfer`.
 Clearly, it is here as a decoy.

 ```solidity
     function transfer(address recipient, uint256 amount) public virtual override returns (bool) {